-The capabilities and limitations of ROV's, including:
+The capabilities and limitations of vehicles, including:

-- Types of vehicles (e.g. IMCA Class I Pure Observation, Class II Observation with Payload Option, Class III - Workclass Vehicles.) - Typical thruster configurations, vehicle power, speed, manoeuvrability and operating limits in current. - Launch and recovery methods and tether management systems. - Types of ROV sensors and manipulators.
+Types of vehicles as defined in the IMCA specification (Class 1 to Class 6).

+- Typical thruster configurations, vehicle power, speed, manoeuvrability and operating limits in current. - Launch and recovery methods and tether management systems. - Types of sensors and manipulators.